Dazcam/eQTL_study_2025/README.md

 ## Pipeline overview

 The full analysis runs as 13 sequential Snakemake pipelines on a SLURM HPC cluster, with up to 500 concurrent jobs.
-Each stage is containerised via Singularity for reproducibility.
+Each stage is containerised via Conda environments or Singularity containers for reproducibility.

 | # | Stage | Tools |
 | :---: | :--- | :--- |